What volunteer opportunities does Tri-County Office on Aging offer?

 TCOA offers several programs to fit our volunteers’ unique abilities, interests, and schedules.
-These opportunities include: delivering Meals on Wheels, supporting a senior dining site, preparing and packaging meal trays and boxes in our central kitchen, delivering commodity boxes through the Senior Proxy Project, facilitating evidence-based programs, offering health insurance counseling through the Medicare-Medicaid Assistance Program, placing check-in phone calls through the Friendly Reassurance program, and assisting with essential administrative tasks.
+These opportunities include: delivering Meals on Wheels, supporting a senior dining site, preparing and packaging meal trays and boxes in our central kitchen, facilitating evidence-based programs, offering health insurance counseling through the State Health Insurance Assistance Program, and assisting with essential administrative tasks.
 Please see the description of each role in the Volunteer Application or by viewing this flyer.

 The days and times that you can volunteer depend on the operating hours of your program and the schedule communicated between you and your program’s coordinator.
 Typically, volunteers can assist within the following days and times:

-• Evidence-based program and MMAP volunteers: Schedule determined through communication between the volunteers and the program coordinators.
+- Evidence-based program and SHIP volunteers: Schedule determined through communication between the volunteers and the program coordinators.

 Our Meals on Wheels staff members try to make routes short enough so that one route can be completed in about one hour.